 The first group is people that know you have hired a virtual assistant who manages the email inbox.
 You don’t mind them knowing who the virtual assistant is.
 A colleague, friends or family member may send an email, and she can respond with, “Hi, this is Sam.
 Paul is…” or “Hi, this is Sam, Paul’s virtual assistant, he asked me to…”

 With the second group of people, the virtual assistant replies to the emails on your behalf.
 Give the virtual assistant a list of senders who are part of this group.
-Senders in this group will be colleagues, workers in the company, other businesses, and customers.
+Senders in this group will be colleagues, other people working with the company, other businesses, and customers.
 Managing the diary, confirming receipt of a report or request, and issuing instructions are examples of email responses on your behalf.

 Then there are the emails that only the business owner can respond to.
 These may be confidential emails or emails that require your expertise and authority.
 With emails that require your expertise, you can save time by dictating your response and sending it to the virtual assistant.
 She can transcribe your reply and send the email.
 Then only the confidential emails will be left for you to manage.

 Create a list of approved senders for each group for the virtual assistant.
 It will help to identify senders who are not on the list as well as avoiding sending the wrong type of response.

 Draft sample replies the virtual assistant can use when replying to emails.
 Many emails require the same kind of response.
 By providing the email virtual assistant with drafted email response templates will ensure the right message is sent.